 The major contributions are summarized as follows.
-Firstly, a novel E2E learning framework is proposed for RSE.
+Firstly, a novel optimization-embedded E2E learning framework is proposed for RSE.
 To the authors’ best knowledge, this work is the first to both formulate the RSE problem as an independent differentiable layer within a NN and treat measurement weights as learnable parameters, enabling the NN to actively filter outliers towards higher estimation robustness in a holistic manner.
-Unlike PINN that exogenously incorporating constraints violation as soft penalties, the proposed framework significantly improves overall estimation performances, as demonstrated through extensive simulations.
-Although the customized hybrid loss function weighing estimation accuracy and physical consistency is similar to that of PINN, a key advantage of the proposed framework lies in the rigorous KKT conditions embedding during backward propagation, achieving guaranteed physical consistency in estimated states.
+Unlike PINN that exogenously incorporating physical inconsistency as soft penalties, the proposed framework significantly improves overall estimation performances, as demonstrated through extensive simulations.
+Although the customized hybrid loss function weighing estimation accuracy and physical consistency is similar to that of PINN, a key advantage of the proposed framework lies in the rigorous KKT conditions embedding during BP, achieving significantly enhanced physical consistency in estimated states.
 To realize this, differentiation of the relaxed RSE problem is specially carried out, where homogenization and implicit function theorem are utilized.

 The proposed E2E learning framework is introduced in Section \ref{sec2}.
 The RSE problem and the convex relaxation process are modeled in Section \ref{sec3}.
-The loss function design, RSE problem differentiation and model training process are presented in Section \ref{sec4}.
-Section \ref{sec5} analyzes the simulation results, and Section \ref{sec6} draws the conclusion.
+The loss function design, RSE problem differentiation, and model training process are presented in Section \ref{sec4}.
+Section \ref{sec5} analyzes the extensive simulation results, and Section \ref{sec6} draws the conclusion.